-Yes, they add little bit of insulation.
+Yes, they add little some insulation value.

-B) FAQ about Faux Tin Ceiling Tiles
+What are the Faux Tin Ceiling Tiles made of?

-Faux Tin Ceiling Tiles are made of PVC
+Faux Tin Ceiling Tiles are made of PVC.

 Our Faux Tin Ceiling Tiles are 2ft x 2ft.
 Drop in Faux Tin Ceiling Tiles Are about 23 3/4 x 23 3/4.
 Glue up Faux Tin Ceiling Tiles could be little bigger than 24x24, some designs could be about 24 3/8 x 24 3/8 including the overlapping edge.
 The depth on the design varies from one design to another.
 Our deepest tiles are the design 210, they are about 1 inch deep.